 This one is a low growing cultivar used as a flowering groundcover.
 This is an especially hardy variety with reddish-purple flowers.

-Source: Master Gardener Program
+Source: Primary Gardener Program

 The species is home to five different subspecies that occur naturally in the wild.
 Some main characteristics between subspecies are similar, while the presence or absence of a few others creates the differences between them.
 Here is an overview of all the subspecies of the Sea Thrift flowering perennial.